Calcifer777/ankiflow/README.md

 # AnkiFlow

-AnkiFlow is a powerful CLI tool designed to streamline the creation of Korean language learning decks for Anki.
-It automates the process of fetching vocabulary from KRDict (Korean Learners' Dictionary), sourcing relevant images from Pexels, generating audio pronunciations, and packaging everything into a ready-to-import `.apkg` file.
+AnkiFlow is a CLI tool designed to streamline the creation of Korean language learning decks for Anki.
+It automates the process of fetching vocabulary collections, sourcing relevant media from DuckDuckGo Search, generating audio pronunciations, and packaging everything into a ready-to-import `.apkg` file.

 ## Features

 -   **Smart Vocabulary Fetching**: Download curated word lists from KRDict based on **Subject** (e.g., "Greeting", "Ordering Food") or **Semantic** (e.g., "Body Parts", "Emotions") categories.
 -   **Automated Media**:
-    -   **Images**: Automatically fetches relevant images for each word using the Pexels API.
+    -   **Images**: Automatically fetches relevant images for each word using DuckDuckGo Search.
     -   **Audio**: Generates Korean audio pronunciation (TTS) for every word.
 -   **Anki Integration**: Generates fully formatted Anki decks (`.apkg`) with a clean, bidirectional card design.
 -   **Unified CLI**: Simple, intuitive command-line interface powered by Typer.